visig9/lolinote-spec/spec-2.0.md

 ### Lolinote Instance

-A *Lolinote Instance* begin with a simple directory (called *Instance Root*) in any locations of a filesystem.
-And the *Instance Root* must have a sub-directory which named `.lolinote` (called *Instance Configuration Folder*).
+A *Lolinote Instance* begin with a directory (called *Instance Root*) in any locations of a filesystem.
+A *Instance Root* must have a sub-directory which was named `.lolinote` (called *Instance Configuration Folder*).

-On the other hand, any directories which contain a folder named `.lolinote` directly should be considered as a independent *Lolinote Instance*.
+In other words, any directories which contain a folder named `.lolinote` directly should be considered as a independent *Lolinote Instance*.

 An example: